 - Students choose a thesis advisor and lab at the end of spring semester.
 A very low student to faculty ratio promotes a high level of student choice and an outstanding mentoring environment.

 Graduate Study in the Second Year and Beyond

 After the first year, each student's education will be conducted under the policies of the participating department of the Thesis Advisor.
 Requirements include:

 - Admission to PhD degree candidacy after successfully completing the 1st year curriculum, capstone exam, and passing the departmental preliminary examination/advancement to candidacy

 - Admits the student to the PhD Program of Study

-- MB: Biochemistry, Biological Sciences, Human Genetics, Microbiology and Immunology Division, Neurobiology and Anatomy, Nutrition and Integrative Physiology, or Oncological Sciences
+- MB: Biochemistry, Biological Sciences, Human Genetics, Microbiology and Immunology Division, Neurobiology, Nutrition and Integrative Physiology, or Oncological Sciences

 - BC: Biochemistry, Biological Sciences, Chemistry, Medicinal Chemistry, Oncological Sciences, Pharmaceutics and Pharmaceutical Chemistry, or Pharmacology and Toxicology

 - Advanced classes, often discussion courses centered around primary literature and focused on topics relevant to the thesis